Sick Leave and STD for Employees at or Above Position Grade 29 or Grades E, F, G, H

 Employees receiving benefits under this policy are prohibited from working at the workplace or at any other location, including the employee's home.
 Under no circumstances may any employee receiving benefits under this policy be working for another employer or engaged in any business generating income.

-The employee may be required to submit a return to work note from the treating physician prior to reporting back to the workplace.
+The employee may be required to submit a return to work note from the treating health care provider prior to reporting back to the workplace.

-An employee who must be absent longer than the maximum number of days allowed under this policy may apply for a leave of absence without pay under Policy 616.
+An employee who must be absent longer than the maximum number of days allowed under this policy may apply for a leave of absence without pay under Policy 616 or a leave as a reasonable accommodation under the Americans with Disabilities Act.
 Note that a leave of absence without pay is subject to the sole approval of the department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits.
 Such employees may also apply for long-term disability benefits under Policy 405.
 However, long-term disability is not a leave status.
 Employees without FMLA or short-term disability and not returning to work or on an approved leave of absence without pay are subject to termination, irrespective of a pending or accepted application for long-term disability benefits.

 *For staff using Flexible Work Options, Paid Time Off usage will be governed by the Flexible Work Options Guidelines.